Computer Science Division

 Publications.
 My technical papers and publications are all available online.
 Some of my technical talks are also available, too.

 Contacting me.
 See my contact information for my address and other details.
-I am on sabbatical for Fall 2016.

 Information for Berkeley undergraduates.
 Interested in research with me?
 New: I'm recruiting Berkeley undergraduates who are interested in research on computer security, starting immediately.
 Contact me with the information listed here if interested.